What kind of church is Busbridge & Hambledon?

 Who runs this church?

-The PCC (Parish Church Council) are the church trustees.
+The PCC (Parochial Church Council) are the church trustees.
 The PCC oversees many day to day aspects of the life and vision of the church and they meet up to seven times a year.
 The minutes of the previous PCC meeting (once they have been approved at the following meeting) are posted on the website (see information at the base of the website home page).

 Who’s in charge here?